nazas1224/Terraform-KontenaPharos-example/README.md

 $ terraform apply
 ```
 after its complete update cluster.yml file:
-add nodes private IP address to the trusted subnets list.
 add additional addons or other configurations depending on your needs.

 # Bootstrap your First Pharos Kubernetes Cluster using Terraform